Art direction and design for strategic re-brand positioned TurnKey for +$600MM acquisition

 Goal

-Across all touchpoints
+Rebrand all customer touchpoints

 The re-branding effort needed to show up across customer touch points, including slide decks, excel docs and photography